-· restrictions on such products, manufacturers or manufacturing processes;

-- restrictions on the marketing of a product; - · restrictions on product distribution; - · requirements to conduct post-marketing clinical trials; - warning or untitled letters; - · withdrawal of the products from the market; - · refusal to approve pending applications or supplements to approved applications that we submit; - recall of products; - · fines, restitution or disgorgement of profits or revenue; - suspension or withdrawal of regulatory approvals; - · refusal to permit the import or export of our products; - · product seizure; or - · injunctions or the imposition of civil or criminal penalties.
+- · restrictions on such products, manufacturers or manufacturing processes; - restrictions on the marketing of a product; - · restrictions on product distribution; - · requirements to conduct post-marketing clinical trials; - warning or untitled letters; - · withdrawal of the products from the market; - · refusal to approve pending applications or supplements to approved applications that we submit; - · recall of products; - · fines, restitution or disgorgement of profits or revenue; - suspension or withdrawal of regulatory approvals; - · refusal to permit the import or export of our products; - · product seizure; or - · injunctions or the imposition of civil or criminal penalties.

-The FDASIA provides the FDA with new inspection authorities.
+FDASIA provides the FDA with new inspection authorities.
 A drug or biologic will be considered adulterated, with possible resulting civil and criminal penalties, if the owner or operator of the establishment where it is made, processed, packed or held delays, denies, limits or refuses inspection.
-The FDASIA also replaces the biennial inspection schedule for drugs and biologics with a risk-based inspection schedule.
+FDASIA also replaces the biennial inspection schedule for drugs and biologics with a risk-based inspection schedule.
 The law grants the FDA authority to require a drug or biologics manufacturer to provide, in advance or instead of an inspection, and at the manufacturer's expense, any records or other information that the agency may otherwise inspect at the facility.
-The FDASIA also permits the FDA to share inspection information with foreign governments under certain circumstances.
-The FDASIA is complex and has yet to be interpreted and implemented by the FDA.
-As a result, its ultimate impact, implementation and meaning are subject to uncertainty.
+FDASIA also permits the FDA to share inspection information with foreign governments under certain circumstances.
+FDASIA is complex and

-The FDASIA also provides the FDA with additional authority to exercise against manufacturers of drugs or biologics that are not adhering to pediatric study requirements, which apply even if the manufacturer is not seeking to market the drug or biologic to pediatric patients.
+FDASIA also provides the FDA with additional authority to exercise against manufacturers of drugs or biologics that are not adhering to pediatric study requirements, which apply even if the manufacturer is not seeking to market the drug or biologic to pediatric patients.
 As of April 2013, the FDA must issue non-compliance letters to companies who do not meet the pediatric study requirements.
 The company has an opportunity to respond, and the non-compliance letter and company response will become publicly available.